jessicarush/python-notes/markdown_notes.md

 > Or if you're soft wrapping you can just add > to the first line.

-## line breaks
+## line breaks & paragraphs

-Two spaces at the end of a line ensure a new line.
+Two spaces at the end of a line forces a new line.
 Here's my new line.

+An empty line creates a new paragraph.

 ## lists